-Note: The samples include nearly 24 million DC plan participants in 2009-2014; more than 26 million in 2015:Q1; more than 27 million in 2016:Q1; and more than 30 million in 2017:Q1, 2018:Q1, and 2019:Q1.

-Source: ICI Survey of DC Plan Recordkeepers (2009:Q1-2019:Q1)

-Two factors appear to influence DC plan participants' loan activity: reaction to financial stresses and a seasonal pattern.6 Likely responding to financial stresses, the percentage of DC plan participants with loans outstanding rose from 15.3 percent at the end of 2008 to 18.5 percent at the end of 2011 (Figure 4).7 This pattern of activity is similar to that observed in the wake of the bear market and recession in the early 2000s.8 The share of DC plan participants with loans outstanding then hovered at about 18 percent from 2012 through 2014, then edged down to about 17 percent from 2016 through 2018, perhaps reflecting loans supporting consumer spending or home purchases.
-The sample of recordkeepers reported that as of March 2019, 15.9 percent of DC plan participants had loans outstanding, compared with 16.7 percent at year-end 2018.
-Loan activity appears to have a quarterly seasonal pattern: the first quarter of the year tends to have lower percentages of DC plan participants with loans outstanding compared with later quarters (Figure 5).
-Loan activity edged down in 2019:Q1, following the seasonal pattern observed over the past several years.
+Note: The samples include nearly 24 million DC plan participants in 2009-2014; more than 26 million in 2015; about 28 million in 2016; and more than 30 million in 2017, 2018, and 2019.
+Activity reported covers the first half of each year indicated.
+Source: ICI Survey of DC Plan Recordkeepers (first half, 2009-2019) Two factors appear to influence DC plan participants' loan activity: reaction to financial stresses and a seasonal pattern.6 Likely responding to financial stresses, the percentage of DC plan participants with loans outstanding rose from the end of 2008 (15.3 percent) through 2011 (18.5 percent) (Figure 4).7 This pattern of activity is similar to that observed in the wake of the bear market and recession in the early 2000s.8 The share of DC plan participants with loans outstanding then leveled out in 2012 through 2014, perhaps reflecting loans supporting consumer spending or home purchases.
+The sample of recordkeepers reported that as of June 2019, 16.3 percent of DC plan participants had loans outstanding, compared with 15.9 percent at the end of March 2019, and 16.7 percent at year-end 2018.
+Loan activity appears to have a quarterly seasonal pattern: the percentage of DC plan participants with loans outstanding in the first quarter of the year tends to be lower compared with later quarters (Figure 5).
+Nevertheless, loan activity was little changed in 2019;Q2.

-FIGURE 4

-401(k) Loan Activity
+FIGURE 4 401(k) Loan Activity